 One of the best interventions, however, includes increasing your opportunities to develop meaningful relationships and interact with your peers on a daily basis.
 Senior living communities in West Seattle, such as Daystar Retirement Village, are one such solution.

 On campus, you have access to a full schedule of classes, activities and events, which give you the chance to develop a new hobby while also spending time with like-minded, interesting individuals.
-Although they are temporarily being brought to residents, rather than hosted in communal areas to prevent group gatherings, they provide important social interaction to help alleviate loneliness and improve your quality of life.
+Although they are temporarily being brought to residents, rather than hosted in communal areas to prevent group gatherings, they provide important social interaction to help alleviate loneliness and improve your mental health and quality of life.
 Daystar has also implemented an array of special programs to engage and entertain residents during COVID-19.
 In time, you will be able to once again take advantage of community facilities, group outings, and eating meals in the dining room.

-Whether you’re looking for over-55 senior living that makes it easier for you to continue your active, independent lifestyle or a comfortable living situation combined with important health and personal services, Daystar offers a variety of accommodations to meet your needs and preferences during this phase of life.
+Whether you’re looking for senior living that makes it easier for you to continue your active, independent lifestyle or a comfortable living situation combined with important health and personal services, Daystar offers a variety of accommodations to meet your needs and preferences during this phase of life.

 “20 Facts about Senior Isolation That Will Stun You.”
 A Place for Mom.
 Accessed online at https://www.aplaceformom.com/blog/10-17-14-facts-about-senior-isolation/